Section 146B. (1) This section may be referred to and cited as the ''Massachusetts Life and Health Insurance Guaranty Association Law''.

 (5) The limitations in this subsection shall be limitations on the benefits for which the association is obligated before taking into account either its subrogation and assignment rights or the extent to which those benefits could be provided out of the assets of the impaired or insolvent insurer attributable to covered policies.
 The costs of the association's obligations under this section may be met by the use of assets attributable to covered policies or reimbursed to the association pursuant to its subrogation and assignment rights.

 (C) The protection provided by this section shall not apply where any guaranty protection is provided, independent of this section, to residents of the commonwealth by laws of the domiciliary state or jurisdiction of an impaired or insolvent insurer.

-(5) This section shall be liberally construed to effect the purpose under subsection (3) which shall constitute an aid and guide to interpretation.
+(5) This section shall be construed to effect the purpose under subsection (3).

 (6)(A) There is created a nonprofit, legal entity to be known as the Massachusetts Life and Health Insurance Guaranty Association.
 All member insurers shall be and remain members of the association as a condition of their authority to transact insurance in the commonwealth.
 The association shall perform its functions under the plan of operation established and approved under subsection (10) and shall exercise its powers through a board of directors established under subsection (7).
 For purposes of administration and assessment, the association shall maintain three accounts: